How to get rid of bags under your eyes

-Bags under the eyes occur when weakened and sagging skin relaxes, forming a pouch.
-The fat pads located under the eyes slip down to fill the space, giving the appearance of a “bag.”
+Bags under the eyes, also called eye bags, form when weakened and sagging skin relaxes and creates a pouch.
+The fat pads under the eyes then slip down to fill the space, giving the appearance of a “bag.”

-Excess fluid in the body can also pool there, making the lower lids look even puffier and more swollen.
-Shadows and discolored skin under the eyes cause eye bags to look more prominent.
+Excess fluid in the body can also pool in this area, making the lower eyelids look even more puffy and swollen.
+Any shadows or discolored skin under the eyes will make eye bags look more prominent.

-Unattractive, under-eye bags are primarily a cosmetic issue and usually are harmless.
-But sometimes they can be a sign of an underlying medical condition.
+Under-eye bags are mostly a cosmetic issue.
+They’re usually harmless, but can sometimes be a sign of an underlying medical condition.

-Most bags under the eyes are more noticeable in the morning, when fluid has had all night to settle in.
+Most eye bags under the eyes are more noticeable in the morning, after the fluid has had all night to settle in.

 What causes bags under the eyes?

-The most common cause of bags under the eyes is aging.
+Aging is the most common cause of bags under the eyes.
 As we get older, we experience a loss of fat padding and collagen, the major component of connective tissues in skin, muscles and other body parts.